klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 The `ABI` class provides functions to encode and decode parameters using the ABI.
 The `Contract` class encodes and decodes the parameters required for smart contract deployment and execution using the functions provided by the ABI.
 If the user wants to create a transaction to deploy or execute a smart contract, he can create `input` using functions provided by the ABI.

 The `KIP7` class provides the functions to interact with [KIP-7] token contracts on Klaytn.
-This a class allows users to easily deploy and execute [KIP-7] token contracts on Klaytn. `KIP7` maps all functions defined in [KIP-7] and provides them as class methods.
+This class allows users to easily deploy and execute [KIP-7] token contracts on Klaytn. `KIP7` maps all functions defined in [KIP-7] and provides them as class methods.

 The `KIP17` class provides the functions to interact with [KIP-17] token contracts on Klaytn.
-This a class allows users to easily deploy and execute [KIP-17] token contracts on Klaytn. `KIP17` maps all functions defined in [KIP-17] and provides them as class methods.
+This class allows users to easily deploy and execute [KIP-17] token contracts on Klaytn. `KIP17` maps all functions defined in [KIP-17] and provides them as class methods.

 #### Contract